-To understand how the call block works, think of an app as having a pointer that steps through the blocks performing functions.
+To understand how the call block works, think of an app as having a pointer that steps through the blocks that are performing functions.
 In computer science, this pointer is called the program counter.

 When the program counter is performing the blocks within an event handler and it reaches a call block, it jumps over to the procedure and executes the blocks in it.
 When the procedure completes, the program counter jumps back to its previous location (the call block) and proceeds from there.
-So, for the Note Taker example, the remove list item block is performed; then the program counter jumps to the displayList procedure and performs its blocks (setting the NotesLabel.Text to the empty text, and the foreach); and finally the program counter returns to perform the TinyDB1.StoreValue block.
+So, for the Note Taker example, the remove list item block is executed; then the program counter jumps to the displayList procedure and performs the blocks in that procedure (setting the NotesLabel.Text to the empty text, and the for each); and finally the program counter returns to perform the TinyDB1.StoreValue block.